*Updated March 2022*

 So if these toys have been hidden in a closet (or recycle bin), bring them back out!

-Some other examples of toys that are so simple yet full of potential to boost your child’s speech-language skills and cognitive development include:
+Here are some other examples of toys that are simple yet full of potential to boost your child’s speech-language skills and cognitive development: